Deutsche Bank CEO to shy away from 'big bang' reform at board summit

 But Cryan is keen to keep up the momentum for reform after a series of leaks hampered efforts led by his predecessor Anshu Jain and outgoing co-CEO Juergen Fitschen.

+“He can’t re-invent the bank but he’ll optimise the bank,” said a former, long-time colleague of Cryan's.
+“He wouldn’t be where he is today if he was a pussycat.”

-Deutsche, hit by a string of scandals and fines, is currently the lowest-ranking global investment bank when measured by its price to book ratio of around 0.5.
+Deutsche, hit by a string of scandals and fines, is the lowest-valued global investment bank when measured by its price to book ratio of around 0.5.

+Cryan will shy away from major reforms and opt instead to speed sales of unwanted assets warehoused in Deutsche's so-called bad bank.
+“He’ll pull out all the stops to cut back the balance sheet,” the former colleague said.

-While sweeping change may be out of reach, Cryan will be able to shrink the bank from a global business to a regional one focussing on Europe, the United States and Asia.
+While sweeping change may be out of reach, Cryan will be able to shrink the bank's global spread of businesses into a regional one focussing on Europe, the United States and Asia.

 That means Deutsche would be likely to keep its retail operations in Italy and Spain but sell operations in South America and Africa, certain operations in Asia, and others such as Russia.